Out of Africa

 Reaching New Zealand

 New Zealand was one of the last habitable land masses to be settled.
-Migrants sailed in double-hulled canoes from East Polynesia – the last voyages in the exploration and settlement of the Pacific Islands.
+Migrants sailed in double-hulled canoes from East Polynesia – the last major voyages in the exploration and settlement of the Pacific Islands.

 Many methods have been used to determine the date when they first arrived, and when they settled.
 Although no single method is foolproof, all show remarkable agreement that permanent Polynesian settlement was established around 1300.